sixgroup-security/sixgroup-security/README.md

-## 👋 Welcome to the GitHub page of the Corporate Security team of SIX Group
+## 👋 Welcome to the GitHub page of the security team of SIX Group